imfly/sailsjs-docs-gitbook/cn/concepts/ORM/Querylanguage.md

 #### 'contains'

 A shorthand for pattern matching both sides of a string.
 Will return records where the value contains the string anywhere inside of it.
-(Case insensitive.)

 ```javascript
 Model.find({ class: { 'contains': 'history' }})